AsSzlag/ipay-buttons-lib/README.md

 # ipay-buttons

 Beautiful, framework-agnostic Web Components library for launching iPay flows from any site or app.
-Features 15 different button variants with consistent styling and hover effects, including an interactive calculator component.
+Features 16 different button variants with consistent styling and hover effects, including an interactive calculator component and a cart checkout component.

 ## Installation